Dear UAW Member,

 We call on national unions—especially those representing public safety workers—and their leaders to join us immediately in harnessing our collective power to refuse to enact or otherwise enforce racist policies and practices on both their members and the society at large, especially black, brown and low wage communities.

 We also call on lawmakers and government agencies in Seattle to end all racist policies and practices that result in disproportionate incarceration, harassment, killings and poverty.
-This includes resuming work that has been underway for years to empower community-led accountability and oversight by communities most impacted by these policies.
+This includes, but is not limited to, resuming work that has been underway for years to empower community-led accountability and oversight by communities most impacted by these policies.
 These communities have committed themselves, working to ensure more favorable relations to the police, but have often been ignored.

-While we must prosecute those who have committed egregious acts, we also need to create structural conditions that enable police officers to comply with anti-racist initiatives, rather than enforcing the racist and classist policies that have devastated black, brown and low-wage communities.
+While we must prosecute those who have committed egregious acts, we also need to create the conditions that enable police officers to comply with anti-racist initiatives — and move away from policing to public safety — rather than enforcing the racist and classist policies that have devastated black, brown and low-wage communities.
 The time is now.

 To add your name to this statement, please fill out this short form.